broadwayinc/skapi-documentation/authentication/signup-confirmation.md

 The example above shows how you can create a user account with the signup confirmation.

-When the signup is successful, User will get an email containing the confirmation link.
+When the signup is successful, the user will get an email containing the confirmation link.
-Once clicked, user will be confirmed from your service and be redirected to the given URL.
+Once clicked, the user will be confirmed by your service and be redirected to the given URL.

-If the `signup_confirmation` value was `true`,
-User will see 'Your signup has been successfully confirmed.' message in their blank web browser tab.
+If the `signup_confirmation` value was `true`, the user will see 'Your signup has been successfully confirmed.' message in their blank web browser tab.

 :::danger
 Relative URL path will not work if the website is not hosted.